algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Footer**: The footer area has copyright information and links to relevant resources.
 - **Upload Form**: A dedicated form for uploading `.sdf` files that will appear when the user clicks the upload button in the header or at the start of the application.

-The front end will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
+The front end will be implemented using React, D3.js to create an engaging and interactive user experience.
 The team will follow best practices for web development, including responsive design, accessibility, and performance optimization, to ensure that the application is user-friendly and accessible to a wide range of users.

 To ensure the best practices are followed, the team will use the following rules:

-- **Test before implementing**: Before implementing a new feature, the team will test it in simple code (html, css, js) to ensure it works as expected.
+- **Test before implementing**: Before implementing a new feature, the team will test it in simple code (HTML, CSS, JS) to ensure it works as expected.
 Once it's done, the team will implement it in the project, in jsx and css.
 - **Code review**: Before merging a pull request, the team will review the code to ensure it follows the best practices and the project's guidelines.
 - **Testing**: The team will test the project on different devices and browsers to ensure it's responsive and accessible to all users.
 - **Performance**: The team will optimize the project to ensure it loads quickly and runs smoothly on all devices.

 For more details on the practices to follow, please refer to the [following article](https://www.geeksforgeeks.org/web-development-best-practices/).

-#### Backend
+#### Back end

-The backend will be responsible for **handling file uploads**, **running simulations**, and **communicating with the front end**.
+The back end will be responsible for **handling file uploads**, **running simulations**, and **communicating with the front end**.
 It will be implemented using Node.js and Express.js to create a **RESTful API** with which the front end can interact.
-The backend will include the following components:
+The back end will include the following components:

 - **File Upload API**: An API endpoint for uploading `.sdf` files to the server.
 - **Parser Service**: A service for parsing `.sdf` files and extracting relevant data for simulations.
 - **Simulation API**: An API endpoint for running simulations and returning the results to the front end.
 - **Simulation Service**: A service for simulating signal propagation through the FPGA structure and updating the front end with the results.

-The most important and complex part of the backend will be the parser service, which will be responsible for parsing `.sdf` files and converting them into a format that the front end can use to generate the FPGA structure visualization.
+The most important and complex part of the back end will be the parser service, which will be responsible for parsing `.sdf` files and converting them into a format that the front end can use to generate the FPGA structure visualization.
 The team will pay specific attention to error handling, data validation, and performance optimization to ensure that the parser service is robust, reliable, and efficient.

 ##### File upload